FH-Joanneum-Iron-Road-for-Children/iron-road-for-children-ios/README.md

 ### MVVM Example
 An MVVM Example can be found in [ExampleMVVM](Packages/ExampleMVVM/) folder.

+### Targets
+This app consists of two targets `IronRoadForChildren` and `IronRoadForChildrenBeta`.
+Both targets are connected to a different backend.
+If those backends URLs need to be updated, this needs to be done in `Targets/Prod/Config.swift` and `Targets/Beta/Config.swift`.
+Always ensure that they conform to the `BaseConfig` protocol.
+New properties must be added in `BaseConfig` protocol first.

 ### Fastlane
 [Fastlane](https://github.com/fastlane/fastlane) is our app automation tool.